 References

-Ministry of Tribal Affairs, Government of India.
-Statistical Profile of Scheduled Tribes in India 2023.
-New Delhi: MoTA; 2023.
+Ministry of Tribal Affairs.
+Statistical Profile of Scheduled Tribes in India.
+New Delhi: Government of India; 2013.

 WHOQOL Group.
 Development of the World Health Organization WHOQOL-BREF quality of life assessment.
 Psychol Med.
 1998;28(3):551-8.